Jesus Was A Jew

 Soon, every Jewish newspaper across the United States and many of the secular ones began reporting on this new movement of Jews for Jesus.
 Jesus became an issue in the Jewish community and again it was debated as to exactly where Jesus fits into Jewishness.
 This book, rising out of these conflicts in the Jewish community, is an attempt to deal with that very issue.

-For iPad or non-Kindle device users, download the .epub format below.
+For iPad or Kindle device users, download the .epub format below.
 Click here for instructions to get the ebook into your Kindle device.

 Jesus Was a Jew EPUB (397 KB)